Frank Answers About Passion in a Man

 I know how obsessed with sex guys can be in college.
 Some were always bragging about how they got some pussy.
 I wondered if some of them were making it up to convince other guys that they were real men.
 They tended to be kind of roughhewn.
 I wondered how girls would find them attractive when there were a lot more attractive men on campus.

 However, there has been a study of how much passionate love occurs in the lives of single men between the ages of 18 and 99.
-Out of a sample of over 10,000 single men, on average only 2% of single men had experienced passionate in their lifetimes.
-14% of the sample had never experienced passionate love.
+Out of a sample of over 10,000 single men, on average only 2% of single men had experienced passionate love in their lifetimes.
+14% of the sample had never experienced sex.
 Older single men had more passionate love experiences than younger single men.
-The sample didn”t distinguish between Gay and Straight men.
 (Reported by Ashley Fike in Vice February 14, 2026.)
+This may be due to the fact that young people today aren’t dating, having sex, or forming relationships, and holding off marriage until they are settled in their career.
+Having grown up during COVID-19 when people kept their distance from each other, they probably didn’t learn te skills that make confident in dating.

 I want to comment on that therapist you’ve been seeing.
 A professional psychotherapist won’t give you directions for your life.
 He or she would ask probing questions that bring you to a conclusion about your own life.
 You may have had early life experiences that had something to do with the direction of your life.
-But if you’re satisfied now to live life without sex, that’s your choice and no one should look down on you for your lifestyle, especially your therapist.
+Those could be probed, But if you’re satisfied now to live life without sex, that’s your choice and no one should look down on you for your lifestyle, especially your therapist.
 I’d quit his practice and look for someone else with a more professional approach.

 The picture over this post is of the Danish philosopher Søren Kierkagaard.
 He wasn’t one to follow the crowd, even in his love life.
 He became engaged to Regine Olsen because society expected it.
 She was passionately drawn toward him, but he broke off the wedding because he didn’t feel the passion in return.
 His philosophy centered more on the inner life, and that’s where one finds Kierkegaard’s passion.
 He thought that one has to be passionate about something, but it doesn’t have to sex.
 Eros can be a passion or love toward anything, as Plato taught.
 Eros or desire is not what I have, but what I lack.
 The pursuit of this desire can be different for everyone.
 You don’t have to follow the crowd.
 Follow your own desire.